-Public meetings were held on Tuesday, April 4, 2017 and Wednesday, April 5, 2017 at 6:00 PM at the following locations, respectively:
+Public meetings were held to present the Substantial Amendment to the Action Plan and further allow the public's input on Tuesday, April 4, 2017 and Wednesday, April 5, 2017 at 6:00 PM at the following locations, respectively:

 Advent Christian Fellowship Hall 2nd Avenue & Spencer Rd.
 (Rt.
 119) Clendenin, WV 25045